 Seeing people’s faces, even through a screen, is vital for building rapport.
 Aside from remembering that the people you ping every day are actually real humans, it allows you to connect on a deeper level.
 Looking someone in the eye and using open body language – or just hearing their voice – provides important emotional context which make interactions more meaningful and engaging.
 So aside from team meetings and one-to-one meetings, use rich real-time media like video conferencing and voice calls for colleague catch-ups.

-3. Hold virtual lunches, coffee breaks and movie nights
+3. Hold virtual lunches, coffee breaks, cultural festivals and movie nights

 Going for coffee or having lunch together is a normal way for office workers to connect – and there’s no reason why home workers can’t do the same.
 At Memory, we hold virtual lunches once a week, where different employees can “meet” via video conference and chat as they would in the office.
 We also schedule open virtual coffee breaks, pairing up different employees to connect via video.
 This is particularly good for strengthening bonds between people who don’t necessarily work with each other on a daily basis.
 You can also extend this formula to post-work bonding you’d do in person too – like holding virtual games nights or watching movies together (e.g. via a Zoom screen share or a video platform like Netflix Party).
 Extend it to celebrate the different cultural festivals of your team, too!

 4. Take a virtual tour of your colleagues’ home offices